UMassCDS/buzzards-bay-spatial-tool/backend/README.md

-# Buzzards Bay Spatial Tool - Frontend
+# Buzzards Bay Spatial Tool - Backend Service

 A tool used to collect spatial annotations in interviews.
-This portion is for the frontend interface.
+This portion deals with communicating with database and saving annotations.

 ## Installation
 To get started you just have install node.js